amanroonwal/Hand-Written-Digit-Recognition-V1/README.md

     -But you can increase the iterations to increase accuracy.
     -However on increasing it further after a saturation point, the Gradient Descent Algorithm will overfit the given trainData which will decrease the Accuracy to predict correct Digit.
-    -I have included some, breakpints to give some insight of whats going behind the scene.
+    -I have included some breakpoints to give some insight of whats going behind the scene.
     -If you are interested to know more, Visit Wikipedia or Google websites that can help you learn.